Ann Woodward

-Ann Eden Woodward (born Evangeline Lucille Crowell; December 12, 1915 – October 10, 1975) was an American socialite, showgirl, model, and radio actress.
-In 1940, while working as a nightclub dancer and radio actress, she was voted "The Most Beautiful Girl in Radio".
+Ann Eden Woodward (born Angeline Lucille Crowell; December 12, 1915 – October 10, 1975) was an American socialite, showgirl, model, and radio actress.
+In 1940, while working as a radio actress, she was voted "The Most Beautiful Girl in Radio".
+Woodward became a prominent and controversial figure in New York high society after her marriage to banking heir William Woodward Jr.